View All

 What is Six Sigma Certification?

 There are several Six Sigma certifications, including the Six Sigma Green Belt, Black Belt, Master Black Belt, and Champion designation.
+Each certification aligns with a step of Six Sigma, ensuring professionals are equipped to drive process improvements effectively.

 The Six Sigma Green Belt is the entry-level certification and is often used as a stepping stone to the Black Belt certification.
 The Black Belt certification is the most common and is required for many Six Sigma project leadership roles.
-The Champion designation is for experienced Six Sigma practitioners who provide mentoring and coaching within organisations.
+The Champion designation is for experienced Six Sigma practitioners who provide mentoring and coaching within organizations.
 All of these certifications help aspirants be on track to becoming six sigma experts.

 Master Black Belt: The responsibilities comprise statistical analysis, strategic planning, and mentoring of Black Belts.